One of the questions I get asked the most is: “Can I keep urban chickens even though I live in the city?” And my answer is always a huge YES!

 Predator Proof Your Coop

-I’ve seen way too many urban chicken owners get burned because they didn’t predator proof their coop.
+I’ve seen way too many urban chicken owners get burned because they didn’t predator-proof their coop.
 They thought there weren’t chicken predators in the city.

-While you might not have to worry about chicken predators like raccoons or possums in the city, you do need to worry about cats, dogs and any other animals that might be “interested” in your chickens.
-Always make sure that your coop is predator proof so you can keep your chickens safe.
+While you might not have to worry about chicken predators like raccoons or possums in the city, you do need to worry about cats, dogs, and any other animals that might be “interested” in your chickens.
+Always make sure that your coop is predator-proof so you can keep your chickens safe.

-Dogs can be another problem for those raising chickens in the city.
+Dogs can be big problem for those raising chickens in the city.
 If you have a pet dog they can be just a little bit too interested in your chickens and that can cause huge problems.

 My number one tip is to keep your chickens and dogs separate.
-Even the best behaved dogs might get curious and ANY dog has the potential to seriously injure your chickens (even little dogs), so I recommend that you just keep them apart if you think there’s a chance your dog might play too rough with your chickens.
+Even the best-behaved dogs might get curious and ANY dog has the potential to seriously injure your chickens (even little dogs), so I recommend that you just keep them apart if you think there’s a chance your dog might play too rough with your chickens.

 Make Sure Neighbors Are On Board

 Many of the readers I get messages from are concerned about their neighbors getting upset because they have chickens.
-Honestly, as long as you don’t have a rooster, it very unlikely that anyone will know you have chickens at all!
+Honestly, as long as you don’t have a rooster, it is very unlikely that anyone will know you have chickens at all!

 In fact, I know someone who was raising chickens in the middle of a neighborhood for years and his neighbors didn’t even realize they were there!
 Hens can be very quiet!